dbrnz/flatmap-viewer/README.rst

 Documentation
 -------------

-Documentation for the API is available `here <https://celldl.org/docs/flatmap-viewer/API.html>`_.
+The API is documented at `Read the Docs <https://flatmap-viewer.readthedocs.io/en/mapmaker-v2/>`_.